The age old advice states that if you want to sample authentic cuisine, pick a restaurant where the locals are eating.

 Along a main road we found many a restaurant offering a variety of fresh seafood dishes.
 As we couldn’t eat the non-halal meat, they were our best option, plus I quite liked the idea of fresh fish, which we scarcely get in the UK.

-Anyway, we stumbled upon an open front restaurant which had people literally queuing outside, and without sounding racist, there wasn’t a brown or white face among them.
+Anyway, we stumbled upon an open front restaurant, catchily titled No.6 restaurant.
+It had people literally queuing outside, and without sounding racist, there wasn’t a brown or white face among them.
 The clientele was mainly made of tourists from China, Hong Kong and possibly some locals.

 So our search for an authentic that restaurant paid off, as we weren’t disappointed.